ddayan0/cfetch/README.md

 # cfetch (WORK IN PROGRESS)
-A lightwight port of Neofetch written in C
+A lightwight system info/terminal written in C

-This programs aim is to be a complete port of the popular Linux program Neofetch
+Eventually this program shoudl accept flags and portray a custom ascii image for any linux distro.

 >Why do we need this?